ajk5yx-kthd/technical-writing-portfolio/README.md

 ---

-*This portfolio demonstrates writing samples created for evaluation purposes.
-All code examples are original work.*
+*This portfolio demonstrates writing samples created for evaluation purposes.*